Abeoforma whisleri

-Abeoforma whisleri is a single-celled eukaryote that belongs to the Ichthyosporea clade, a group of protists closely related to animals.
+Abeoforma whisleri is a single-celled eukaryote that belongs to the Ichthyosporea, a group of protists closely related to animals.

-A. whisleri was isolated from the digestive tract of a marine invertebrate, specifically the filter-feeding mussel Mytilus sp.
-A. whisleri has a very complex life-cycle, yet to be resolved.
-It includes several different cell stages, ranging from amoeboidal, hyphal-like and plasmodial stages, which can present filopodia-like (pseudopodia) structures.
-They also present coenocytic spherical stages with prominent vacuoles and several nuclei.
-All of those stages undergo dramatic morphological changes and have a cell wall (except for the amoeboid stage).

 Taxonomy

-A. whisleri is a member of the Ichthyosporea clade, within the Teretosporea, which is the earliest branching holozoan lineage.
+A. whisleri is a member of the Ichthyosporea, within the Teretosporea, which is the earliest branching holozoan lineage.
+A. whisleri was isolated from the digestive tract of the filter-feeding mussel Mytilus sp in 2011; its discovery was reported alongside Pirum gemmata.